 Any actions performed by users across your app and website are called events.
 For example, let’s say that you have an e-commerce app which requires users to perform certain actions, like;

 - Complete checkout

 All these actions are called events.
-So, you can think of events as behavioural data, which helps you keep a track of what your users are doing.
+So, you can think of events as behavioral data, which helps you keep track of what your users are doing.